Finneyyy/B00093420_php_project_2017/README.md

 ##### EDIT: Due to real life matters, the final version will be sometime before the new year, i.e: most likely 31st of December

 Signing off, for now.
+---
+Currently (on the night of the 24/12/17, running into Christmas Day), I'm troubleshooting this blasted project.
+It turns out, its a pain in the bollox.
+I'll be finished when I'm finished, and/or give up.

+But not fully give up.
+I think when I'm done with it, I'll keep coming back to it.
+Maybe to add to it, maybe not.